mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCurrentChannelId**

-Retrieves the channel ID of the current channel from the Redux store
+Retrieves the channel ID of the current channel from the `Mattermost Server`.

 ```javascript
 export function getCurrentChannelId(state: GlobalState): string {